 Use of electrical fittings or hardware other than rated for use in a NEMA 4X or IP66 environment will degrade the intended protection provided by the electrical control enclosure.
-Refer to the controller detail drawing at the back of this manual for more information on proper wiring methods, conduit sizes, fittings, and proper wire gauge.
+Refer to the controller detail drawing in Appendix G for more information on proper wiring methods, conduit sizes, fittings, and proper wire gauge.